Deerzen/Moodmonitor/README.md

  The moodmonitor.py script accesses two files in the "JSON Files" folder.
  One stores the supplied OAuth Token and username.
 It will be created when you use the application for the first time.
 The other one contains the needed data for the emotion analysis in a JSON File.
+In the ML-Emote-Classifier folder I have provided optional scripts that might help with categorizing emotes on a regular basis.

-## 🚩 Problems regarding validity
+## 🚩 Current problems regarding validity
  Since all emotes have been categorized by myself in 2020 there may be problems regarding the validity of the generated emotion reports.
 The meaning of Twitch emotes may be ambiguous, it most likely changes over time and different contexts